~ Current Schedule ~

 Difficulty: Outing difficulty ratings are shown as "Easy," "Moderate," "Difficult", or a hybrid.
 These are subjective ratings, and even an "Easy" outing will require attendees to be fit and aware of their physical limitations.
 More details about difficulty are typically shown in the outing description.
 Distance and elevation gain shown are generally derived from GPS readings, which are approximate.
 More info about ratings.

-Lead an outing: If you would like to volunteer to lead an outing, please contact the Outings Co-Coordinator.
+Lead an outing: If you would like to volunteer to lead an outing, please contact an Outings Coordinator.
 Here's a more detailed information guide.
 The earlier you respond, the more time your fellow Canes will have to plan to attend your outing.

 Air quality: Wild fires in Canada and the western US can cause hazy skies and may also affect ground-level air quality.
 Check regional air quality for today.
 More info on haze and air quality and other useful info.

-Co-Coordinator: Leo Demers has volunteered to become our Outings Co-Coordinator upon Peter's retirement, and Peter and Leo are seeking a Co-Coordinator-partner to train and share the responsibilities.
+Seeking a Co-Coordinator: We are grateful that Leo Demers has volunteered to become Outings Coordinator.
+He is seeking a Co-Coordinator to share the responsibilities, which involve coordinating outings with leaders.
 This is an opportunity for a member to give something back to the Canes and assure we continue to thrive.
-Contact Peter to volunteer and/or ask questions.
-As Outings Coordinator Emeritus, Peter will provide the co-coordinators with oversight and support.
+Contact Leo to volunteer and/or ask questions.

 Refresh the page in your browser to assure you see the latest content.